timayabi2020/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgGroupSite.md

   - `[TenantId <String>]`: The unique identifier (guid) for the tenancy.
   - `[WebId <String>]`: The unique identifier (guid) for the item's site (SPWeb).

-SITECOLLECTION `<IMicrosoftGraphSiteCollection>`: siteCollection
+SITECOLLECTION <IMicrosoftGraphSiteCollection>: siteCollection
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DataLocationCode <String>]`: The geographic region code for where this site collection resides.
 Read-only.
   - `[Hostname <String>]`: The hostname for the site collection.
 Read-only.
   - `[Root <IMicrosoftGraphRoot>]`: root
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

-SITES <IMicrosoftGraphSite\[]>: The collection of the sub-sites under this site.
+SITES <IMicrosoftGraphSite[]>: The collection of the sub-sites under this site.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity